The Gig is Up! Why the Gig Economy is on the Rise

 Workers can be discriminated against based on race, gender, religion, sexuality or choice of tie.

-Independent workers do not have to face such soul-sucking challenges when performing their assigned duties.
 After all, they are already their own CEO’s and do not need anyone’s conditional approval or promotion.

-No cap on income
+4. There’s no cap on income

 Independent workers can earn as much as their capacity, and negotiation skills can allow them.